 Another point to note is that the Federal Reserve has made interest rate increases in December 2016 and March of this year, each a .25% hike, putting the current level at .75% to 1%.
 While the rate was as high as 5.25% in June of 2006, it hasn’t reached 1% since December 2008.

 The changing winds in D.C. are also playing a role in the housing market.
 After President Trump’s win, Republicans reportedly had a renewed sense of confidence about the housing market while Democrats felt less confident, according to the Harris Poll conducted by Trulia.
 In addition to the survey, Trulia predicts the housing inventory will increase as homebuilders ramp up supply and homeowners trade up because of rising incomes and home prices.
-They also said that if President Trump follows through with the Dodd-Frank reform he has hinted at, it would loosen up credit, increasing accessibility to financing for homeownership and boosting demand.
+They also said that if President Trump follows through with the Dodd-Frank reform he has hinted at, it will loosen up credit, increasing accessibility to financing for homeownership and boosting demand.
 This could further drive prices up, but Trulia also notes the new administration may offer tax breaks to encourage new supply.

-When Colorado real estate agent Sarah Bowles was asked whether she thought now was a good time to buy a house in the U.S., says, “Yes, the market may seem challenging, but rates are still low and prices are not headed down.
+When Colorado real estate agent Sarah Bowles was asked whether she thought now was a good time to buy a house in the U.S., it says, “Yes, the market may seem challenging, but rates are still low and prices are not headed down.
 With patience, know-how, a good agent and a dash of resilience, one can navigate this market.”

 Factors that determine a good time to buy